 It has been 18 months since Victor's surgery.
 He has lost 162 pounds and has gone from a 56" waist to a 38".* My surgery was a year ago.
 I have lost 81 pounds and have gone from a size 34 dress to a 20.*

 Looking back on this experience, I wish we could have had the surgeries sooner.
 The hospital in Juarez is wonderful.
-It is the cleanest I have even been in, the staff are great and the doctors, Dr. Jose Rodriguez & Dr. Elmo Aramburo (and team), are simply the best.
+It is the cleanest I have even been in, the staff are great and the doctors, Dr. Jose Rodriguez & team, are simply the best.
 I couldn't have asked for any better care.

 BTW, the Lt. and his Sgt. told everyone who asked that they were a chicken farmer and a truck driver.
 No so far fetched.
 Victor raises chickens for a hobby and occasionally, Malcolm drives a Ford F150.